Telefonica/mistica-ios/README.md

 .package(name: "Mistica", url: "https://github.com/Telefonica/mistica-ios.git", .from("2.0.0"))
 ```

-and then specify `"Mistica"` as a dependency of the Target in which you wish to use Mistica.
+and then specify `"MisticaCommon"` and `"Mistica"` or `"MisticaSwiftUI"` as dependencies of the target in which you wish to use Mistica.

 ### Carthage